Over time, the value of a home will fluctuate up and down.

-Property values appreciate in the long term for the most part.
+House values appreciate in the long term typically.

-When your house appreciates you have more equity to borrow against, and you'll generate a bigger profit when you sell.
+When your property appreciates you have a bigger asset to borrow against, and you make a larger profit when you sell.

-But how do you know what you're investing in right now will appreciate over time?
-Property values in Norman rise and fall for various reasons.
+But how will you know what you're buying this year will appreciate over time?
+Property values in Norman go up and down for different reasons.

-Choosing a real estate agent in Norman who can identify the factors that drive local prices is the most important element to consider.
+Choosing a REALTOR® in Norman who understands the factors that affect local prices is the most important element.

-What is the greatest factor impacting real estate appreciation?
-Many think that it's the economy.
+What is the most crucial factor impacting real estate appreciation?
+Many guess that it's the economy.

-there are quite a few factors on a national level that influence your house's value: unemployment, mortgage rates, the stock market, and more.
+there are numerous issues on a national level that change your house's value: unemployment, interest rates, business growth, and more.

-However, your home's value and the things that play the biggest role in its appreciation are specific to the local Norman economy and housing market.
+But the most significant factors that determine your property's value are specific to the local Norman economy and housing market.

-Recent sales - Your REALTOR® should give you reports on the recent real estate sales in the neighborhoods that you're asking about.
+Recent sales - Your agent should provide you with information on the recent real estate sales in the neighborhoods that you're asking about.
 You'll want to know average time on market, selling versus listing price and more.

 History of appreciation - In the past 5 to 10 years, have house prices gone up or down?
 Does location or affordability affect how desirable the neighborhood is believed to be?